JCCNV Wellness Workshop Series

 Join our Personal Trainers for quarterly health and fitness workshops.
 The trainers will demonstrate exercises, explain the benefits of certain programs, and be available to answer any questions you may have about your wellness needs.
 Workshops are free for all members.

-If you’d like to see a workshop on a topic that interests you please contact Sports and Wellness Director, Allison Colman.
+If you’d like to see a workshop on a topic that interests you, please contact Exercise and Wellness Coordinator, Keri Drugan.

 The J and Life with Cancer™, are proud to present "Elements of Mind-Body: Exploring Techniques to Reduce Distress, Ease Pain, and Promote Wellness"